 What are the benefits of customer service management?

 When customer support agents are equipped with the tools and knowledge they need, they can provide high-quality experiences.
-They’re also much more likely to be engaged and satisfied with their work, which in turn leads to happier customers.
+They’re also much more likely to be engaged and satisfied with their work, which, in turn, leads to happier customers.

-How to improve the quality of customer service management
+How to improve your customer service management